By Paul Coleman

 Similarly, David Cameron and George Osborne’s Conservative-led coalition government then plunges Londoners into years of austerity, savagely cutting public spending, services and jobs.
 Cameron and May’s Conservative majority governments entrench these cuts and wage freezes.
 Demand is sucked out of the economy.

 Five people die as a result of the riots of August 2011 across London and other cities in England.
-Under austerity, Londoners suffer a chronic lack of police and fire officers.
+Under austerity, Londoners suffer a chronic lack of police officers.
+The tragic Grenfell tower fire kills 72 people on the Lancaster West council estate in June 2017 and highlights ongoing disinvestment in London’s fire service.

 Under Johnson’s mayoralty (2008-16), Londoners also struggle with London’s increasingly chronic shortage of genuinely affordable homes to buy and rent.
-The State – Westminster, Whitehall, City Hall and local councils – refuses to build much-needed new council homes.
+Parliament – Westminster – fails to enable the State – Whitehall, City Hall and local councils – to build much-needed new council homes.

 Local authorities, both Labour-led and Conservative, rubberstamp ‘regeneration’ schemes pursued by corporate developers, housebuilders and housing associations.
 Instead of building desperately needed council homes, these developer-led, council-backed schemes build high-density towers and blocks of primarily luxury apartments.